TL;DR Most manufacterers do not play well with Linux. ThinkPenguin Devices are designed for Linux and should always work out-of-the-box!

 Non-free drivers and firmware are produced by companies refusing or unable to cooperate with the free software community.
 With non-free drivers and firmware support is often unavailable or severely strained.
 For instance features are often left out, bugs go unfixed, and what support does exist from the manufacture is fleeting.

 It seems to me that manufacturer behaviors make it exceedingly difficult to develop reliable Linux drivers.
-Again, this is a case where ThinkPenguin devices are a superior choice when it comes to reliability.
+Again, this is a case where ThinkPenguin is an appealing choice for Linux since they have mainline kernel support.
+However, the USB WiFi space is challenging for ThinkPenguin.

 Unpredictable Chipsets -> Unpredictable Features